 "With no power comes no responsibility..."

+These days, comic book adaptations are no longer fun, with The Dark Knight and its imitators favouring a dour, gritty approach.
+Kick-Ass returns the fun element to the genre, showing that you can have some thematic complexity without making the experience a drag.
 With director Vaughn delivering one rollicking, raucous set-piece after another, Kick-Ass expertly blends side-splitting tongue-in-cheek humour with bone-shattering action, resulting in an endlessly entertaining and breathtaking slice of entertainment.
 It's to superhero movies what Shaun of the Dead is to zombie movies.